-Today we cover the best Facebook Ad examples of 2018.
-We get to the why and breakdown the top Facebook ads of 2018.
+Today we cover the best Facebook Ad examples of 2019.
+We get to the why and breakdown the top Facebook ads.

 Pipe Drive is a Sales CRM company and their ad speaks volumes to their target audience.
 First of all, it’s crystal clear, who their target audience is – small teams and second they know what offer to provide to these small teams, A free trial.

 They realize that most small companies are cash strapped and hence they would appreciate a free trial or service.

 The call to action (Try it free) is also catchy.

 Paypal’s ad is the perfect example of an uncomplicated ad.
 Most marketers need to rely on designers to create a Facebook Ad.
 If you look at Paypal’s ad, you realize, it’s simple text with a few icons that explain the service very clearly.

 An ad like this can be created with a tool like Canva in a matter of minutes.
 If you are looking to experiment with content, take inspiration from Paypal’s ad.

 Go Pro is a popular business and they’ve sold millions of their products worldwide.
 So why don’t they tap into their existing customer base for their new product launch?

 That’s exactly what they did.
 Why is this awesome?